googlefonts/how-to-hint-variable-fonts/README.md

 **YAnchor(6,2) > MIAP[ R ], 6, 2** **M**ove **I**ndirect **A**bsolute **P**oint.
 Moves point 6 to the value of CVT 2 and rounds point to grid.

 **YSHIFT(6,11) > SHP[ 1 ], 1** (Shift point by the last point) Moves point 11 maintaining the same relative distance between point 6 and point 11.
 Note, if the point that is shifted, has the same measurement in the y-direction, the point will also be rounded to grid.
-Is the point to be shifted, does not have the same measurement in the y-direction, the same relative distence will be maintained as in the original outline, but will not be rounded to grid.
+Is the point to be shifted, does not have the same measurement in the y-direction, the same relative distance will be maintained as in the original outline, but will not be rounded to grid.

 SRP2[], 5 **S**et **R**eference **P**oint 2

-**YIPAnchor(6,3,5) > IP[ 3 ]** Moves point 3 so that the relationship to point 5 and point 6, is the same as was in the unhinted high resolution outline. **> MDAP[ R ], 3** **M**ove **D**irect **A**bsolute **P**oint 3 Rounds point 3 to the Grid
+**YIPAnchor(6,3,5) > IP[ 3 ]** Moves point 3 so that the relationship to point 5 and point 6, is the same as was in the un-hinted high resolution outline. **> MDAP[ R ], 3** **M**ove **D**irect **A**bsolute **P**oint 3 Rounds point 3 to the Grid

 **YSHIFT(3,8) > SHP[ 1 ], 8** (Shift point by the last point) Moves point 8 maintaining the same relative distance as in the original outline, between point 3 and point 8.

 **Smooth() > IUP[ Y ] IUP[ X ]** At the end of the VTTtalk for each glyph there is a Smooth[] command.
 This command is then compiled into a IUP[ X ] and IUP[ Y ] TrueType instructions.
-These instructions move the points that have not been hinted with the points that have been hinted.
-The effect smoothes out the hinted outline.
+These instructions move the points that have not been hinted with the points that have been hinted, smoothing out the hinted outline.

 **Hinting the Cap O**

 ![LatinAutohinter](https://github.com/googlefonts/how-to-vtt/blob/main/Images/HintO.gif)

-**High level hinting strategy for hinting the uppercase O**
+**Hinting strategy for hinting the uppercase O**

 Control the top _(Cap round overshoot height)_ and bottom _(Cap round undershoot height)_ to be consistent with other uppercase glyphs, using values in the Control Value Table as a reference.

-Reduce blur at the Capital Overshoot height, and baseline undershoot height, using *inheritence, to force the undershoot and overshoot values to be equal to the baseline and square cap height until a defined size
+Reduce blur at the Capital Overshoot height, and baseline undershoot height, using *Inheritance, to force the undershoot and overshoot values to be equal to the baseline and square cap height until a defined size

-_*Inheritence: A method of forcing one cvt to be equal to another cvt until a certain size.
+_*Inheritance: A method of forcing one cvt to be equal to another cvt until a certain size.
 This is used for smaller point sizes on-screen to supress subtle features that cannot be shown when there is a limited number of pixels_

 Control the weight of the top and bottom rounds of the O